kevinburke/hulk/README.md

 - **depth** - Collapse all dictionaries and lists that are nested deeper than `depth`. `depth=0` will collapse everything. `depth=-1` will expand everything.
-The default is to show all JSON
+The default is to show all JSON.

+- **smartParsing** - Try to parse text inputs into matching data types, eg turn the string "5.53" into the number 5.53 when serializing into JSON, and turn "true" into true.
+If set to false, all objects will be serialized as strings.
+The default is ``true``.

 The following are not yet implemented, but will be soon: